Basic Information

 - ?
 House built

-- 1779 British General Augustine Prevost and his troops plundered the plantation taking slaves and horses.
-They burned the house and books, smashed all the furniture, china, and crystal, and killed the sheep and poultry (Bridges & Williams, p.
-72).
+- 1779 British Dragoons plundered the plantation taking slaves and horses.
+They burned the house and books, smashed all the furniture, china, and crystal, and killed the sheep and poultry (2, p.
+72) (4).

-Thomas Pinckney had sent all the family's valuables to Auckland thinking they would be safer there for the duration of the war (Revolutionary War).
+Governor Thomas Pinckney had sent all the family's valuables to Auckland thinking they would be safer there for the duration of the Revolutionary War.

 Land